Free Online Translator

-Translate sentences and paragraphs between English and over 200 languages.
-Pick a language from the dropdown above, paste your text, and click translate.
+Translate sentences and paragraphs with this free online English translator.
+Pick any of 200+ languages from the dropdown above, paste your text, and click translate to get an instant English translation or a free translation into the language you need.
 You can also listen to the result or download the audio as an MP3 file.
 No account required.

 How to translate text on this site